 Delhi has a number of structures dedicated to saints and people about whom little or close to nothing is known.
 A mausoleum here, a mosque there, a pavilion in a derelict corner or a little temple hidden somewhere.
-Darwesh Shah Ki Masjid (Mosque of Darwesh Shah) is one such structure dedicated to a saint about whom not much has been discovered till date.
+Darwesh Shah Ki Masjid (Mosque of Darwesh Shah) is one such structure dedicated to a saint about whom not much has been discovered to date.

 Park Yourselves Here

 The mosque is located inside a DDA (Delhi Development Authority) park in South Delhi's Gulmohar Park.
-If you're travelling by the metro, get off at Green Park Metro Station (on the Yellow Line, Jahangir towards HUDA City Centre).
+If you're travelling by Metro, get off at Green Park Metro Station (on the Yellow Line, Jahangir towards HUDA City Centre).
 Take the exit that says 'Gautam Nagar’ and you’ll land up on Balbir Saxena Marg.
 Cross the road, walk straight towards Siri Fort and the DDA Park will be on your right on Balbir Saxena Marg itself.
 The mosque lies hidden within the park.

 Every Monument Has A Story To Tell

 Legend has it that 600 years ago, Darwesh Shah once asked a group of six boys if they would buy the kingdom of Delhi for 2,000 tankas (currency used in the 12th century by Turkish Sultans).
 One of the boys, Bahlol Lodhi agreed and was blessed by the saint.
 His friends made fun of him, at which point Bahlol stated that if the saint's words were true, he would gain a kingdom, and if they weren't, then he did the right thing by giving the saint what he desired.
 Bahlol Lodhi was the founder of the Lodhi dynasty that ruled over Delhi for a hundred years.